LenonLopez/angular-notice/README.md

 ```

 ## Notes
-Chrome requires that a domain must have an SSL certificate for the notification to display.
+* Chrome requires that a domain must have an SSL certificate for the notification to display.
-Mobile version of chrome seems to ignore notifications - this is an issue that i'm looking into.
+* Mobile version of chrome seems to ignore notifications - this is an issue that i'm looking into.
+* This uses the Web Notifications API, so this will work on browsers which implement that standard.